Panasonic Flashxpress Digital Small Toaster Oven In-depth Review

 - Not particularly budget-friendly

-The silver stainless steel Panasonic NB-G110P FlashXpress Digital Small Toaster Oven has a unique design.
+The silver stainless steel Panasonic FlashXpress Toaster Oven has a unique design.
 Besides the preset cooking functions which are common for Japanese kitchen gadgets, this oven has a distinct auto-pull rack.
 However, one may wonder if this oven is really worth its price, especially compared to our best small toaster ovens.

 The Panasonic NB-G110P has very powerful heating elements so it could reduce the cooking time.
 However, the oven had a shortcoming that kept it from being a top contender: uneven heat distribution.
 Nonetheless, it was able to bake pizzas and roast a whole chicken well.